khangphan123/Finance-Management/README.md

     * As a user, I want to be able to withdraw money from my account.
     * AS a user, I want to view all of the transactions that I have made in the past.
     * As a user, I want to be able to cancel a transaction and get a refund.
+    * As a user, I want to be able to invest my money and gain more money with interest rate